The Adventures of Priscilla, Queen of the Desert: Cultural impact and legacy

 Priscilla, along with other contemporary Australian films Young Einstein (1988), Sweetie (1989), Strictly Ballroom (1992), and Muriel's Wedding (1994), provided Australian cinema with a reputation for "quirkiness", "eccentricity" and "individuality" across the world.
 Both Priscilla and Muriel's Wedding (which had also featured a soundtrack containing ABBA songs) in particular became cult classics, not only in their native Australia, but also in the United Kingdom, where a wave of Australian influences, such as the soap operas Neighbours and Home & Away, had made their mark in the late 1980s and early 1990s.

 In 1995, an American film, To Wong Foo, Thanks for Everything!
 Julie Newmar, was released, featuring three drag queens who travel across the United States.
 According to Al Clark, the creators of Priscilla heard about the film while shooting theirs, and "for a moment [were] troubled" until they read the script of To Wong Foo, when they decided that it was sufficiently different from Priscilla to not be a commercial and critical threat.
 To Wong Foo had a mixed critical response in comparison to Priscilla, but was a box office success in North America as it was a film from a major Hollywood studio and starred big-name actors.
 Like Priscilla, To Wong Foo has also enjoyed a cult following.

 During the 2000 Summer Olympics closing ceremony, Priscilla was part of a parade of images of Australian popular culture.
 A 1980 Denning (resembling the bus used in the film) featuring a giant steel stiletto heel which extended from and retracted into the roof – inspired by scenes from the film – paraded around the Olympic Stadium.
 The bus was accompanied by several stiletto heel tricycle floats and drag queens in big wigs in tribute to the film's international success and the local Sydney gay community.
 The music video for Iggy Azalea's 2013 single "Work" paid homage to scenes from the film.

 The bus used in the film, which was a 1976 Hino Freighter from Japan, was rediscovered in 2019 at a property in Ewingar, New South Wales.
 A campaign was launched by the History Trust of South Australia, with the help of the Government of South Australia to restore the bus for eventual display in the National Motor Museum, Birdwood.
-Restoration works on the vehicle are taking place in Brisbane.
+As of April 2024 restoration works on the vehicle were taking place in Brisbane.